manu00-droid/Road-Damage-Detector/README.md

-# Road-Damage-Detector-
+# Road-Damage-Detector
-Using Ultrasonic Data and Image Data, trying to predict quality of road
+Using Ultrasonic Data and Visual Data, trying to predict quality of roads